Ever feel like your skin’s betraying you?

-Do feelings of self-consciousness about your acne stop you from hanging out with friends or family?
-Many people don’t understand how painful and problematic acne can be.
+Does your acne stop you from hanging out with friends or family?
+Many people don’t understand how heartbreaking and soul crushing acne can be.
+Even well-intentioned comments and suggestions can sting.

-Or maybe you’ve spent a small fortune on lotions claiming to be an “overnight cure” only to have your hopes dashed repeatedly.
-And now you feel defeated.
+What others might not know is how you’ve spent a small fortune on lotions claiming to be an “overnight cure” only to have your hopes dashed repeatedly.
+You feel defeated.

-But giving up on your skin isn’t an option.
-Get to know the definition of what acne is, the different types of acne, what causes acne, and steps you can take to get sweet relief from your inflamed skin.
+But skin is amazing, and it can change for the better.
+Don’t give up!
+The first step is understanding what acne is by definition, the different types of acne, what causes acne, and finally steps you can take to get rid of your inflamation.

 What is Acne?

-Acne is a skin condition caused by a build-up of oil and dead skin cells in your pores.
+Definition: An inflammatory skin condition characterised by pimples and caused by a build-up of oil and dead skin cells in your pores.
 This build-up results in visibly swollen lumps on the skin that can be painful.

 Acne is most common among teenagers, but it can affect anyone at any age.
 Unfortunately, there’s no way of knowing how long acne will last.
 It can be pretty persistent, sticking around for months and even years at a time if left to its own devices.